 June 17-20, 2026-Grand Session in Torrington

-We will edit and update as needed in case of weather, or other circumstances we are unable to make your visit.
+We will edit and update as needed in case of weather or other circumstances that would make us unable to make your visit.

-Jade, Aly, Brigitte, Jemma, Regis, and I look forward to seeing you all throughout the year.
-We want you to enjoy your time with us, so please if you have any questions or concerns to please reach out.
-Please feel free to call or text me, 307-870-9393, with any questions or concerns.
-My email is jessrobidoux@yahoo.com is another way to contact myself.
+Brigitte, Jade, Aly, Jemma, Regis, and I look forward to seeing you all throughout the year.
+We want you to enjoy your time with us, so please reach out if you have any questions.
+Please feel free to call, text, or email Jessica at 307-870-9393 or jessrobidoux@yahoo.com with any questions or concerns.
+Regis can be reached at 307-752-8833 or michelena.regis@gmail.com.

 Jobie Love,